What is holding people back from the life that they truly want to live?

 I've found that the worst that could realistically happen is usually something that is not as scary as what my mind running wild with vague fear could produce.

-Finding clarity in this way usually only takes a few minutes and bit of energy and it can save you a lot of time and suffering.
+Finding a different perspective and clarity in this way usually only takes a few minutes and bit of energy and it can save you a lot of time and suffering.

 8. Work out.